Ayesha-da/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview of the analysis:
+To apply machine learning to solve a real-world challenge: credit card risk.
+### Purpose
-To apply machine learning to solve a real-world challenge: credit card risk.To employ different techniques to train and evaluate models with unbalanced classes since credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
+To employ different techniques to train and evaluate models with unbalanced classes since credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.

 ## Results: